psg32/polar-impact/ways_of_working.md

 # Project Members

-This document provides details about the project members and contributors working (or previously worked) at _Polar Impact_ in in-kind contributions, a paid capacity, organisational agreement or grant proposal-based collaboration.
+This document is based on the Turing Way ways of working and provides details about the project members and contributors working (or previously worked) at _Polar Impact_ in in-kind contributions, a paid capacity, organisational agreement or grant proposal-based collaboration.
 It further outlines expectations and responsibilities with regard to working on the project.

 ## Current Project Members